Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 - Worked on editing draw, deathScreen, and revealTile in order to allow bombs to appear one at a time: 30 minutes

 ### 2025-06-08
 - Finished editing draw and deathScreen.
-Bombs now appear one a time over a span of 3 seconds.
+Bombs now appear one a time over a span of 3 seconds: 30 minutes
-- Added a dark red circle to the sprite of the bomb
+- Added a dark red circle to the sprite of the bomb: 5 minutes
+- Fixed a bug with frameRate where the frameRate is not reset to the default value after a game, causing scenarios where the game appears to be lagging: 2 minutes